 So that you don't have to memorize every column, we will keep the whole of talking trash on this page.
-Part three is on the home page now.

 The paraphrased definition of Rouser is: A person(s) who stirs up the passions of the public.
 And to rouse is: to bring out of a state of inactivity or apathy.

 The Rubble Rousers of Grove Isle have given those definitions a satirical twist and are embarking on a quest to educate our island residents about the proper techniques of, ugh, RECYCLING YOUR TRASH.

 So, “Who appointed you to this task?” you may ask.
 Uh, we appointed ourselves.
 One day, Bobbi, Janet, Johnnie, Lois, and Skeeter were chatting about what social soirée we might plan next, and someone mentioned we should recycle everything including our wine bottles at those events.
 The party planning/slash/ recycling subject spawned the needy activism in us, and off we went, sticking our noses into the business of rubble and giving Calixto a pain in his side.
 Boy-oh-boy, were we surprised.

 As goody-two-shoes, attempting to pacify our grandchildren and leave them a cleaner world, we learned that most everybody is attempting to recycle everything from paper clips to toilet paper rolls.
 That’s good, right?
 All that rubbish is staying out of the landfills and being used to produce a useful product, right?
 We borrowed the term “WISHCYCLING” to describe our valiant efforts.
 But, hold your collective breath, you good stewards of the planet.
 You know that plastic sign in the Service Area on your floor?
 The one with the itsy-bitsy print which is as old as the building?
 Those signs are Miami-Dade telling us that “NO, WE CAN’T TOUCH THAT” stuff you’re taking time to sort and put in the little blue bins.